zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-backup-restore-service-ondemand-backup.md

 Azure Service Fabric has features for the [periodic backup of data](service-fabric-backuprestoreservice-quickstart-azurecluster.md) and the backup of data on a need basis.
 On-demand backup is useful because it guards against _data loss_/_data corruption_ because of planned changes in the underlying service or its environment.

 The on-demand backup features are helpful for capturing the state of the services before you manually trigger a service or service environment operation.
 For example, if you make a change in service binaries when upgrading or downgrading the service.
 In such a case, on-demand backup can help guard the data against corruption by application code bugs.
 ## Prerequisites

-- Install Microsoft.ServiceFabric.Powershell.Http Module (Preview) for making configuration calls.
+- Install Microsoft.ServiceFabric.Powershell.Http Module for making configuration calls.

 ```powershell
     Install-Module -Name Microsoft.ServiceFabric.Powershell.Http -AllowPrerelease